botlabio/project-arbitrage/README.md

 # project-arbitrage

 WHAT: A data visualization protect to identify traffic flows associated with the largest arbitrage sites in the world.
-DATA: Ad exchange data aggregated from multiple ad exchange
+DATA: Ad exchange data aggregated from multiple ad exchange.

-TIME: Early July 2015
+TIME: Early July 2015.

 ### Background